axiomhq/axiom-js/integration/README.md

 ## Quickstart

-Run the tests using `npm run integration`
+Run the tests using `pnpm integration`

 - configuration: